Opera: Funding

 Outside the US, and especially in Europe, most opera houses receive public subsidies from taxpayers.
 In Milan, Italy, 60% of La Scala's annual budget of €115 million is from ticket sales and private donations, with the remaining 40% coming from public funds.
 In 2005, La Scala received 25% of Italy's total state subsidy of €464 million for the performing arts.
 In the UK, Arts Council England provides funds to Opera North, the Royal Opera House, Welsh National Opera, and English National Opera.
 Between 2012 and 2015, these four opera companies along with the English National Ballet, Birmingham Royal Ballet and Northern Ballet accounted for 22% of the funds in the Arts Council's national portfolio.
 During that period, the Council undertook an analysis of its funding for large-scale opera and ballet companies, setting recommendations and targets for the companies to meet prior to the 2015–2018 funding decisions.
 In February 2015, concerns over English National Opera's business plan led to the Arts Council placing it "under special funding arrangements" in what The Independent termed "the unprecedented step" of threatening to withdraw public funding if the council's concerns were not met by 2017.
 European public funding to opera has led to a disparity between the number of year-round opera houses in Europe and the United States.
 For example, "Germany has about 80 year-round opera houses [as of 2004], while the U.S., with more than three times the population, does not have any.
 Even the Met only has a seven-month season."

 Television, cinema and the Internet

+The BBC began experimenting with live studio broadcasts of opera excerpts and short productions from Alexandra Palace in the 1930s.
+It also actively commissioned original operas specifically composed for television, including two composed by Spike Hughes, Cinderella (1938) and St Patrick's Day (1947).
+Arthur Benjamin’s 75-minute opera Mañana was broadcast by the BBC in 1956.
+The 1968 broadcast of de Falla's La Vida Breve, directed by Basil Coleman and featuring the soprano Margaret Price, was notable as the first opera to broadcast on BBC television in colour.

 A milestone for opera broadcasting in the U.S. was achieved on 24 December 1951, with the live broadcast of Amahl and the Night Visitors, an opera in one act by Gian Carlo Menotti.
 It was the first opera specifically composed for television in America.
+(The BBC followed with its own production in December 1953).
 Another milestone occurred in Italy in 1992 when Tosca was broadcast live from its original Roman settings and times of the day: the first act came from the 16th-century Church of Sant'Andrea della Valle at noon on Saturday; the 16th-century Palazzo Farnese was the setting for the second at 8:15 pm; and on Sunday at 6 am, the third act was broadcast from Castel Sant'Angelo.
 The production was transmitted via satellite to 105 countries.